 \section{Abstract}

-On an almost complex manifold $(M,J)$, a pluricanonical locally conformally almost K\"ahler (LCAK) metric $g$ is induced by a locally conformally symplectic structure $(F,\theta)$ of the first kind and characterized by the fact that $D\theta$ is $J$-anti-invariant and that the image of the Nijenhuis tensor is $g$-orthogonal to the distribution spanned by $\{\theta^\sharp,J\theta^\sharp\}$, where $\theta$ is the Lee form and $D$ is the Levi-Civita connection.
+On an almost complex manifold $(M,J)$, a pluricanonical locally conformally almost K\"ahler (LCAK) metric $g$ is induced by a locally conformally symplectic structure $(F,\theta)$ of the first kind, characterized by the fact that $D\theta$ is $J$-anti-invariant and that the image of the Nijenhuis tensor is $g$-orthogonal to the distribution spanned by $\{\theta^\sharp,J\theta^\sharp\}$, where $\theta$ is the Lee form and $D$ is the Levi-Civita connection.
 On a compact complex manifold, pluricanonical locally conformally K\"ahler (LCK) metrics have parallel Lee form.
 The same conclusion holds for LCK Chern--Ricci flat Gauduchon metrics.
-We generalize both results to pluricanonical LCAK metrics.
+We generalize both results to LCAK metrics.
 We also observe that on a compact pluricanonical LCAK manifold with a non-trivial Lee form, there is no symplectic form compatible with the same almost complex structure.
-Moreover, we give a simple characterization of the pluricanonical LCAK condition on Lie algebras.
+Moreover, we remark that the pluricanonical LCAK condition implies that the fundamental $2$-form is an eigenform of the Hodge Laplacian, and we give a simple characterization of the pluricanonical LCAK condition on compact manifolds.
 Finally, we study LCAK metrics with $\theta^\sharp$ being real holomorphic, proving in that case $D\theta=0$ when the metric is Gauduchon.

-\section{introduction}
+\section{Introduction}